ola07/cicd-pipeline-train-schedule-jenkins/README.md

 I am editting this file to verify if there is a build been triggered.

-Jenkins is a good CI tools
+Jenkins is a good CI tools and easy to learn